|

 master theory, neoclassicalism.
 But the idea of a nation, the United

-States, claiming mastery over the theoretical core is not one that often has
+States, claiming mastery over the

-the implied message that leaps from every paragraph of Solow’s
+from every paragraph of Solow’s article, and whose

 Nevertheless, those future historians will be wrong if